The opioid antagonist naltrexone (brand names: ReVia, Vivitrol, and Depade) is approved to treat those who abuse opioid medications or alcohol.

 Naltrexone does not treat withdrawal symptoms; rather, it is designed to suppress cravings for alcohol or opiate drugs.
 Individuals with moderate to severe alcohol use disorders who are using naltrexone may experience withdrawal symptoms if they stop drinking that can be potentially fatal due to the development of seizures.
 These individuals should consult with an addiction medicine physician or psychiatrist before discontinuing their use of alcohol.

 Research findings are mixed, but overall, they tend to support the notion that individuals who use naltrexone to treat alcohol abuse reduce the total amount of alcohol they consume and observe a reduction in the number of times they drink alcohol.
 In addition, heavy drinkers often notice significant reductions in alcohol use.
 However, the research does not indicate that the use of naltrexone is effective at assisting individuals in remaining totally abstinent, but it does most likely result in a significant reduction in cravings for alcohol and an overall reduction in the amount of alcohol consumed.

 Like any drug, naltrexone can only work if an individual uses it, and there is evidence to suggest that issues with compliance often reduce its effectiveness.

-Research findings do not suggest that naltrexone is a panacea, but that its use should be accompanied by formal substance use disorder treatment (most often, some form of substance use disorder therapy).
+Research findings do not suggest that naltrexone is a cure-all for alcoholism.
+Rather, taking naltrexone should be accompanied by formal substance abuse treatment.

 - Nausea, stomach cramps, and diarrhea are the most common reported side effects; however, these typically resolve over time.